Gomphillaceae

 The Gomphillaceae are a family of mostly lichen-forming fungi in the order Graphidales.
-Species in this family are found mostly in tropical regions.
-The family is particularly well-adapted to tropical environments, where many species grow directly on leaves in humid rainforests.
-The family underwent a major molecular phylogenetics-led reorganisation in 2023, in which 17 genera were recognised and formally established as new or reinstated.
-The family contains over 800 species organised into approximately 46 genera.
-Many members of this family reproduce through specialised structures and lack the lichen products typically found in other lichen groups.
+They occur mainly in tropical regions, where many species are adapted to humid rainforests and grow directly on leaves rather than on bark or rock.
+The family contains about 46 genera and more than 800 species, although the true total may be higher because genetic work has revealed extensive cryptic diversity.
+Many members reproduce using specialised structures and produce few or none of the lichen products that are typical of other lichen groups.
+A major molecular phylogenetics-led reorganisation in 2023 formalised this revised classification, recognising and establishing 17 genera as new or reinstated.

 Taxonomy

 The Gomphillaceae has undergone considerable taxonomic revision as molecular analysis techniques have improved scientists' understanding of relationships between species.
 As of 2024, the family includes approximately 440 accepted species, of which 422 are lichenised (form a symbiotic relationship with algae) and 18 are lichenicolous or fungicolous (grow on other lichens or fungi).